+This project is jointly hosted by Oversea Chinese Charity Foundation of China, Yunnan Province Federation of Returned Oversea Chinese, AIER Eye Hospital Group and Jin Tao Yan Buddhist Charity Association of Myanmar.
 The cost of surgeries was donated by Mr. Yuhua Zhang, an overseas Chinese entrepreneur and philanthropist who lives in Germany.
-The surgeries were carried out by medical experts from AIER Eye Hospital Group's international medical aid team.
+The surgeries were carried out by medical experts from AIER's international medical aid team.

-The international medical aid team formed by eight medical doctors and nurses Led by Yongxiang Gong, director of Kunming AIER Eye Hospital.
-On May 19, the day when the medical aid team arrived in Yangon, there are more than 40 cataract patients received free rehabilitation surgery.
-“As the largest professional eye hospital group in China, Aier takes on the mission of “Everyone, rich or poor, has the right to eye health", said Mr. Zhikun Peng, deputy secretary of the Party Committee of AIER Eye Hospital Group.
-Myanmar is our close ally and the first stop country of "Belt and Road Initiative: Love and Bright Journey " project.
-He also expressed that the medic aid team will fully use the professional advantages of ophthalmology, by offering professional medical services to bring a bright life to Myanmar’s impoverished cataract patients.
-At the same time, to improve Myanmar’s ophthalmology medical skills, AIER will further strengthen the exchanges and cooperation between Chinese and Burmese, and actively engage in medical personnel training and education.
+The international medical aid team was formed by eight medical doctors and nurses and was Led by Yongxiang Gong, director of Kunming AIER Eye Hospital.
+On May 19, more than 40 cataract patients received free surgery on the same day immediately after AIER’s team arrived in Yangon.
+"As the largest professional eye hospital group in China, AIER takes on the mission of "Enabling Everyone, whether rich or poor, has the right to eye health", said Mr. Zhikun Peng, deputy secretary of the Party Committee of AIER Eye Hospital Group.
+Myanmar is our close ally and the first stop country of "The Belt and Road Initiative: Loving Overseas Chinese-Brightness Action" project.
+He also expressed that the aid team will fully use the professional advantages in Ophthalmology, by offering professional medical services to bring a bright life to Myanmar’s impoverished cataract patients.
+At the same time, AIER will further strengthen exchanges and cooperation between Chinese and Burmese, improve Myanmar’s ophthalmic medical skills, and actively engage in medical personnel training and education.